The 31st International Lexical Functional Grammar Conference (LFG2026)

 13:00-13:30 Introduction Miriam Butt University of Konstanz

-19:30 onwards Celebrations Venue will be announced later
+19:30 onwards Celebrations (invitation only) Venue will be announced later